 Neil Barrett is a menswear designer who was instrumental in creating Prada's men's line and has since expanded his eponymous line into womenswear.

-After five years at Gucci, Barrett was approached by Patrizio Bertelli of Prada, where he was instrumental in establishing the Prada menswear line.
+After five years at Gucci, Barrett was approached by Patrizio Bertelli of Prada, where he was instrumental in establishing the house's menswear line.
 Barrett's work under the Prada label also established a blueprint of minimal menswear that combines luxurious fabrics and Italian craftsmanship with high-tech sportswear.
-This approach to the masculine wardrobe also formed the foundation of the Neil Barrett label, which began in 1999.
+This approach to the masculine wardrobe also formed the foundation of the Neil Barrett label, which he began in 1999.

 Barrett has provided wardrobe elements for movie productions including Spiderman 2 and Spiderman 3, I-Robot, and Ghostrider.
 His shirts were used by Justin Timberlake for his The 20/20 Experience World Tour and the music video for Take Back The Night.